 This is a 30 credit (10 courses) graduate program leading to the award of a Master of Science in Education/Physical Education.
 The program can be completed in as little as 4 semesters or about 15 months.
 By taking 2 courses each semester, the program can be completed in two years.

 No, you do not need to be a current physical education teacher.
-Anyone with a bachelor's degree can apply to the program.
+Anyone with a bachelor's degree can apply to the program - but please note that this program does not lead to initial certification to teach Physical Education in New York State.
 Contact Graduate Admissions or the physical education program director if you do not have any initial teaching certification.

 For candidates who already possess an initial teaching certification and are pursuing entrance into a professional certification MS program, a standardized test score is required.
 Candidates can submit GRE, MAT, or ALST test scores to complete this requirement.
 Contact admissions staff with questions.